 While each of the games outlined above differs from one-another in many clear and observable ways, there are 3 common threads between them worth noting:

 The reality is that experimentation is a financially threatening proposition for titles with high development costs.
-In a recent interview with Gamasutra, the Trine developers refer to a time when seeking a publisher for a new AAA project when they came to realize that, “the publishers who had enough money did not believe in our ability to deliver the AAA game we were pitching to them, and the publishers who had enough faith did not have nearly enough money,” a statement that clearly exemplifies the industry’s current struggles.
+In an interview with Gamasutra, the Trine developers refer to a time when seeking a publisher for a new AAA project when they came to realize that, the publishers who had enough money did not believe in our ability to deliver the AAA game we were pitching to them, and the publishers who had enough faith did not have nearly enough money, a statement that clearly exemplifies the industry’s current struggles.
 But we need to continue developing titles that flaunt our technical and creative resources in order to expand.
-This combination of creativity in design and technical implementation to produce well-crafted games of an “in-between scale” could very well be the key to offering products at price-points which are more accessible on various platforms while still managing to evoke a sense of personal value within the end-user and generate necessary income.
+This combination of creativity in design and technical implementation to produce well-crafted games of an in-between scale could very well be the key to offering products at price-points which are more accessible on various platforms while still managing to evoke a sense of personal value within the end-user and generate necessary income.